jspolsky/branchController2/README.md

 - [ ] Study color correction ... think about a way to configure it
 - [ ] Should we implement power function?
 (Max amps thing)
 - [ ] Better built-in (DIY1-6) displays maybe
-- [ ] Support remote control Play/Pause button for internet DIY1-6 displays
+- [ ] Support remote control Play/Pause button for internal DIY1-6 displays